biocompibens/BioPhenics_app/README.md

 Note : One can modify the main part of the script to accept other file format (underlying class expect a Pandas DataFrame)

-### Feature normalization process for HCS data using normalisation.py
+### Feature normalization and analysis using analysis.py

 #### Usage : python analysis.py features.xlsx parameters_file.json selected_hit.xlsx